-Roadside litter is collected by a combination of Keep Walton County Beautiful clean-up efforts, Georgia Department of Corrections inmate community services, and community service assignments.
-The Walton County Sherriff's Department administers the Work Release Program which reports collection amounts to the county.
+Roadside litter is collected through a combination of Keep Walton County Beautiful clean-up efforts, Georgia Department of Corrections inmate community services (on state routes), and community service assignments.
+The Walton County Sherriff's Department administers the Work Release Program which is used to collect roadside litter on county roads.
+The Sherriff's Department reports collection amounts to the county.